 - Angling the wood piece using the miter gauge

-How to Cut Angles on a Table Saw - Step by Step Instructions
+How to Cut Angles - Step by Step Instructions

 While the miter gauge has angles from 45° to 90°, you will still have to depend on the 45° drafting triangle since the former isn’t exactly accurate – the angles are sloppy.